Technicians Community and Events

 With over 650 technical staff working at the University, this page is designed to help explore areas of common interest, highlight achievements and give updates on the latest developments within the technical job family.

-Stream to watch the latest Technical Leaders Forum with Dr Carol Costello:
+Watch the most recent Technical Leaders Forum with Dr Carol Costello

 Technicians network